Running a business can be tough.

-If you don’t get yourself out there, how do you expect people to find you?
+If you don’t get yourself out there, how do you expect people will find you?

 This is a big one.
 Marketing is not a one time deal.
 You need to show up EVERY .
 SINGLE .
 DAY to see results.